Morning, Tuesday, 31st March 2020

 This conference will examine the next steps for developing carbon capture, usage and storage (CCUS) in the UK.

-With government committing to achieve net-zero emissions by 2050 - and the role of CCUS reinforced in its response to the Committee on Climate Change 2019 report - attendees will also discuss:
+With the Government further committed to achieve net-zero emissions by 2050 - and the role of CCUS reinforced in its response to the Committee on Climate Change 2019 report - attendees will also discuss:

-The agenda includes keynote contributions from: Will Lochhead, Head of CCUS Policy Team, Department for Business, Energy and Industrial Strategy; Dr Aaron Goater, Senior Analyst, Industry Lead, Committee on Climate Change; Chris Gent, Policy Manager, Carbon Capture and Storage Association; Karl Smyth, Group Head of Policy, Government Relations, Drax Group; Dr John Scott, Head of Sustainability Risk, Zurich Insurance Group and Gareth Miller, Chief Executive Officer, Cornwall Insight.
+The agenda includes contributions from: Will Lochhead, Head of CCUS Policy Team, BEIS; Dr Aaron Goater, Senior Analyst, Industry Lead, Committee on Climate Change; Andrew Hogg, Deputy Director, Energy Industries Division, Scottish Government; Chris Gent, Policy Manager, Carbon Capture and Storage Association; Karl Smyth, Group Head of Policy, Government Relations, Drax Group; Dr John Scott, Head of Sustainability Risk, Zurich Insurance Group and Gareth Miller, Chief Executive Officer, Cornwall Insight - as well as from Ross Fairley, Burges Salmon; and Tim Kruger; Oxford Geoengineering.

 - Next steps for CCUS policy and the roadmap for project development;